Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

     afterPlay {
         // 75% chance to summon creature
         withProbability(0.75) {
-            summon 1 of 'Conscript to 'you' zone 'Battlefield' }
+            summon 1 of 'Conscript' to 'you' zone 'Battlefield' }
     onEndOfTurn {
         // 50% change to heal you